 Pediatric Pulmonology Fellowship Training

-Our Fellowship Training Program provides approximately 14 months of clinical training out of three years, and 19 months of research training.
-Clinical training is concentrated in the first year (nine months), with decreasing time in the second and third years.
+Our three year fellowship training program provides 15.5 months of clinical training and 17.5 months of research training.
+Clinical training is concentrated in the first year, with decreasing time in the second and third years.
 This schedule provides increasing time for research as the fellowship progresses.
-It also allows the fellow to gain an idea about the subject matter of the subspecialty first, in order to decide what might interest him or her, and determine which faculty member he or she may want to work with.
+This allows the fellow to gain familiarity with the subspecialty, decide what might interest them, become familiar with our faculty, and eventually choose a mentor and research project.
+We also believe in emphasizing bronchoscopy training in the senior years of fellowship to build and maintain procedural skills and competency.

-Our fellows take care of patients from basic to complex cases.
-Our patient population ranges from basic asthma to more multifaceted disease which will include but not limited to:
+Our fellows take care of patients from basic to complex cases, including but not limited to the following conditions:

 - Chronic Lung Disease